 The correct seated posture for children is not much different to that of adults.
 The important thing is to not let them slouch or hunch their backs.
 Encourage them to maintain a straight back as much as possible, and to lean on the backrest as much as they can.
 They should not be leaning over excessively or have a rounded neck while they are seated at a desk.

 Ideally, the seated posture for kids follow a ‘90-90-90 degrees rule.

 Following this guideline, their spine would be straight and make a 90 degree angle to their thighs, which are resting flat on their seats.
 Then their knees would be right angle to their thighs.
 Lastly their feet would be resting flat on the floor, making a right angle to their shins.

-Having said that, know that it is absolutely natural for kids to be fidgeting or sitting in unusual position from time to time.
+Note: It is absolutely natural for kids to be fidgeting or sitting in unusual positions from time to time.
 The key is to teach your kids not to be hunched over or slouching all the time.